yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 3. Setting a floating IP address setting for TP system [N1]

-    Select [TP System] from the tree on the left side of the operation management tool, and select the floating  IP address for "Connection server name" and "Host name of name server" from the setting screen when the [System information] tab on the right screen is selected.
+    Select [TP System] from the tree on the left side of the operation management tool, select [System information] tab and change [Connection server name] and [Host name of name server] to the floating IP address (192.168.1.111).

-4. JNDI service settings [N1]
+4. Setting JNDI service [N1]

     Select [System] -> [System Settings] and change [Attribute Display Level] to "Display Detail Level Information".
-    After that, set [JNDI server identification name] in [Application Server]-> [JNDI Service]-> [General] in the Operation Management Tool to "aps1jndi".
+    After that, set [JNDI server identification name] in [Application Server]-> [JNDI Service]-> [General] in the WebOTX Administration Tool to "aps1jndi".

 5. Stopping domain [N1]